-The laws in the UK will likely have some differences to the laws in your own country.
-Equally, if you travel to another country – they will have different laws again.
-Not knowing that something is against the law is not an excuse for breaking it.
+It’s likely that the laws in the UK will have some differences to the laws in your country.
+Equally, if you travel to another country – they’ll have different laws again.
+Not knowing that something is against the law is no excuse for breaking it.

-The Police have the right to stop and search anyone they believe is behaving in a suspicious way.
-You should be polite if you are approached by the Police – answer any questions they ask truthfully and do not try to bribe them.
-A police officer who does not wear a uniform (plainclothes) should always show you their ID – if not, then you can ask to see it.
+The police have the right to stop and search anyone they believe is behaving in a suspicious way.
+If you’re approached by the police be polite and answer any questions truthfully.
+Don’t try to bribe them.
+A police officer who doesn’t wear a uniform (plainclothes) should always show you their ID – if not, then you can ask to see it.

-If you are arrested or have witnessed a crime, you will be asked to make a statement to the police.
-When this happens, you will tell your story to a police officer, who may ask many questions in order to make the statement exact.
-Once this is all written down you will be asked to sign it and say that it is accurate.
-You must never sign a document if you do not understand it.
+If you’re arrested or have witnessed a crime, you’ll be asked to make a statement to the police.
+If this happens, you’ll tell your story to a police officer, who may ask many questions in order to make the statement exact.
+Once this is all written down, you’ll be asked to sign it and say that it is accurate.
+You must never sign a document if you don’t understand it.